 Identified as the cultural capital of Europe back in 2016, San Sebastian is a playground for the rich and famous in the heart of the Basque region.

 It’s best known for its surfing beach and culinary excellence.
-In fact, San Sebastian restaurants hold over half of the Michelin stars awarded in Spain.
+In fact, there are a number of San Sebastian restaurants holding Michelin star ratings.

 Although much smaller than the one in Rio, there is a large statue of Jesus overlooking and protecting the city.

 As we drove through Aragon, we stopped in Zaragoza to see El Pilar.

 Zaragoza (Saragossa in English) holds significant religious importance.
 It’s the capital of Spain’s Aragon region and our only stop as we passed through.